 By 2014, Lao PDR had met MDG target on enrolment, with a primary education net enrolment ratio of 98.5 percent.
-However, survival rate to grade 5 remains low, at around 78.3 per cent in 2014/15.
-Although the survival rate has increased by over 7 percentage points from that in 2012, it still needs to be much higher for full achievement of MDG 2, which involves completion of primary education.
+By 2016, the primary net enrolment ratio had reached 98.8 percent.
+However, survival rate to grade 5 remains low, at around 81.1 per cent in 2017.
+Although the survival rate has increased by over 10 percentage points from that in 2012, it still needs to be much higher for full achievement of MDG 2, which involves completion of primary education.
 The Mid Term Review of the Education Sector Development Plan 2011-15 linked the low survival rate to high repetition and dropout.

 The early years are a key bottleneck within the country’s basic education system.
 The low survival rate is a consequence of most children dropping out in the first year of school or not progressing to the next grade level.
 Children’s lack of school readiness is a key factor.
 Other causes for dropping out include incomplete schools, the limited capacity of teachers, irregular teacher attendance, poor quality of teaching and learning, the direct and opportunity costs of schooling for families, and insufficient funding for investments in education quality.

 The construction of “complete primary schools” has enabled many more children to go to school.
 The proportion of complete schools rose from 48 percent in 2007/08 to 80.9 percent in 2015/16 of all primary schools.
 Nonetheless, an estimated 1,500 primary schools are still incomplete, mostly in remote rural areas, forcing children to leave school before finishing their primary education.
 Around 30,000 primary students drop out from primary education every year.